wp-plugins/bulletproof-security/readme.txt

 3. BulletProof File Editing, Uploading and Downloading

 == Changelog ==

+= .46.1 =
+* Additional new .htaccess coding and modifications added to the BPS master .htaccess files
+* New plugin conflict permanent fixes added to the secure.htaccess Master file
+* Maintenance Mode is AutoMagic - Completed the Maintenance Mode page ...finally
+* Create the Maintenance Mode Under Maintenance page from within the Dashboard
+* Preview your Website Under Maintenance page from within the Dashboard
+* New System Information Displayed - WordPress Installation Folder, WordPress Installation Type and
+* WP Permalink Structure
+* Heads Up Display (HUD) created
+* Improved Error and Warning messages
+* Major Core code improvements
+* nick nack core code fixes and improvements
+* New Help and FAQ links - new help pages created on AIT-pro

 = .46 =
 * New File Uploader code written - no longer using Uploadify code